 Preventive Eye Care

-- Protect your eyes from Ultra Violet (UV) rays year round.
+- Protecting your eyes from Ultra Violet (UV) rays year round.
 Keep your sunglasses handy, even during the cold months.
 UV rays can damage your eyes even when it’s not summer.

-- Eat eye-friendly food rich in antioxidants like spinach, broccoli, peas and tangerines.
+- Eating eye-friendly food rich in antioxidants like spinach, broccoli, peas and tangerines.
 Your eyes will thank you later in life!

 - Quit smoking.
 According to the American Optometric Association (AOA), smoking contributes to the onset of cataracts, macular degeneration, and dry eyes.